MicrosoftDocs/memdocs/sccm/protect/deploy-use/monitor-mobile-threat-defense-compliance.md

 |**Threat ID**| No | Mobile Threat Defense partner generated unique identifier for the threat.
 The Threat ID is used for tracking resolution. |
 |**Threat URL**| No | When present, the Threat URL links back to the Mobile Threat Defense partner’s management console view of this specific threat. |

-> [!IMPORTANT] Make sure to enable the columns that are not **visible by default** to see more details about the Mobile Threat Defense compliance status for your devices.
+> [!TIP] Make sure to enable the columns that are not **visible by default** to see more details about the Mobile Threat Defense compliance status for your devices.